-How about stepping into some new exercise options, literally!?
-Surely you encourage clients to get outside their comfort zones.
-We can all use this reminder.
-Any qualified and experienced personal trainer comes to understand that each client with whom he works will require a different training program.
+Surely as a competent personal trainer you encourage clients to get outside their comfort zone, understanding that each client will require a different, tailored training program.
 Yet, it’s easy to get into a fitness programming groove.
 Especially because exercises like lunges and squats are staples in most fitness routines.
 Aside from boredom that can set in, some folks simply can’t perform certain exercises because of physical limitations.
 A lunge is one exercise that can often produce knee or hip pain.
 Let’s explore some lunge exercise alternatives for your fitness clients.

 Leave fitness favoritism at the door

 We all have our favorite exercises.
 These are the ones we have mastered for ourselves and the ones we suggest when writing client programs.
 While this may feel like a safe, tried-and-true approach, there will certainly come a time when one of those exercises is contraindicated, due to a client’s injury/surgery/recovery/disability.
 Even a client with no mechanical issues may have hit a plateau and desire a new way to “shock” his muscles.
 A willingness to think outside of the box, to open your mind in terms of new and different approaches, will always be appreciated by clients.

 There is little room for debate when it comes to performing lunges in a leg workout.
 When properly executed, lunges are highly effective at developing and empowering several of the lower body muscle: quadriceps, calves, hamstrings and glutes, while also offering a rise in heart rate.
 In working one leg at a time, the properly executed lunge requires balance, agility and in some cases significantly more leg strength than other leg exercises.

 That is not to say that we recommend a “Go lunge or go home!” approach to our client!
 As the professional, the client looks to us to design the safest and most effective workout regardless of what he may be experiencing.